Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 The owner of the hosted feature layer, members of the default administrator role, and members of custom roles with the administrative privilege to update content can edit hosted feature layers even if editing is not enabled on the hosted feature layer.
 If only the owner or administrator needs to perform edits, you can use a single feature layer for both public display and internal edits without enabling editing on the feature layer.

 If you belong to a custom role that has the privilege to edit with full control, you're considered a data curator.
-A data curator can perform all editing functions (add, update, and delete features and attributes) on editable hosted feature layers no matter what level of editing is allowed on the feature layer.
+A data curator can perform all editing functions (add, update, and delete features and attributes) on editable hosted feature layers, hosted feature layer views, and hosted tables no matter what level of editing is allowed on the item.
 For example, if the hosted feature layer is configured to allow updates to attributes only, a data curator is not limited to performing only attribute updates but can also add, delete, and update features and attributes.

-Layer owners, administrators, and data curators can edit the feature layer in Map Viewer or the Data tab of the layer's item page.
-To access full editing capabilities in Map Viewer Classic, follow these steps:
+Layer owners, organization administrators, and data curators can edit the feature layer in Map Viewer or the Data tab of the layer's item page.

-2. Open the item page for the hosted feature layer.
+- Open the item page for the hosted feature layer or hosted table.

 A map opens with the layer present.